 Freely-Available Source Code & Test Instances

-Our code is freely available on the Computational Optimisation Group GitHub and anyone can access our solution methodologies for both the mixed-integer nonlinear optimisation problem and the minimum number of matches problem.
+Our code is freely available on the Computational Optimization Group GitHub and anyone can access our solution methodologies for both the mixed-integer nonlinear optimization problem and the minimum number of matches problem.